Pilea is a great ornamental plant to have indoors. But have you ever witnessed a situation where your pilea leaves are turning yellow?

 - Boost the plant’s humidity using an electric humidifier, or put a tray full of pebbles near the plant.

 - Use a soil moisture sensor to check the moisture of soil and water accordingly.

 Succulent plants like Pilea are more susceptible to pest infestations.
 Moreover, if the plant is weakened and stressed, it can incur pests on itself.

 Pests attack the juicy stems and leaves of the plant and suck out the nutrients from them, leaving them dry and yellow.

-Pests like aphids, spider mites, mealy bugs, fungus gnats prefer to feed on the Pilea and change the leaves or the entire foliage to yellow if not properly taken care of.
+Pests like aphids, spider mites, mealy bugs, and fungus gnats prefer to feed on the Pilea and change the leaves or the entire foliage to yellow if not correctly taken care of.

 |Pests||How to identify them|